spine-tools/Spine-Toolbox/docs/source/data_store_form/adding_data.rst

 ~~~~~~~~~~~~~~~~~~~

 To add a new parameter definition for a class,
-bring the corresponding class to *Pivot table* using the **Parameter** input type
+bring the corresponding class to *Pivot table* using the **Parameter value** input type
 (see :ref:`using_pivot_table_and_frozen_table`).
-*Pivot table* will be populated with parameter value data for the class.
+The *parameter* header of *Pivot table* will be populated
+with existing parameter definitions for the class.
-Then, enter the name of the new parameter in the last cell of the *parameter* header.
+Enter a name for the new parameter in the last cell of that header.

 Adding parameter values